bwu99/nov2020_homework/README.md

 ## Introduction
 This is for Guzman Energy November 2020 Full-Time Internship recuriting process.
 - All assignments are optional.
 You can choose some or all to do.
 Both effort and result will be used for final evaluation.
-- You can use either R or Python for coding.
+- You can use either R or Python (Recommended) for coding.
 - Requirement:
   - create your own priviate github repository for result delivery
   - create readme for each assignment under individual folder